7 Children Realistic Fiction Books Like The Penderwicks

 1. Wonder

 Wonder tells the story of a boy named August Pullman, who was home-schooled for a very long time, and he was born differently than we.
 He was born with an abnormality.
-His face is disfigured, and the story talks about how he adjusts to going to school with other kids again how his family adjusts to it.
+His face is disfigured, and the story talks about how he adjusts to going to school with other kids and how his family adjusts to it.
 It’s told from his sister’s point of view, from his point of view, and it’s a fantastic, well-written story.

 One of the things I love about this book is that it never tells you what its face looks like, which means so much to me as a reader.
 It doesn’t matter what he looks like.
 That has no part of the story.
 Who cares?
 It doesn’t change who he is, and it doesn’t change their personality.